bkarmani/alx-low_level_programming/0x01-variables_if_else_while/README.md

-3-print_alphabets script, prints the alphabet in lowercase, and then in uppercase 4-print_alphabt.c script,  prints the alphabet in lowercase, followed by a new line 5-print_numbers.c prints all single digit numbers of base 10 starting from 0, followed by a new line
+3-print_alphabets script, prints the alphabet in lowercase, and then in uppercase 4-print_alphabt.c script,  prints the alphabet in lowercase, followed by a new line 5-print_numbers.c prints all single digit numbers of base 10 starting from 0, followed by a new line 6-print_numberz.c script, prints all single digit numbers of base 10 starting from 0